RRZE-HPC/OSACA/README.rst

 --lcd-timeout SECONDS
   Set timeout in seconds for LCD analysis.
 After timeout, OSACA will continue its analysis with the dependency paths found up to this point.
   Defaults to `10`.
+-f, --consider-flag-deps
+  Consider flag dependencies for the critical path and loop-carried dependency analysis.
+By default, those dependencies are ignored.
 -v, --verbose
   Increases verbosity level
 -o OUT, --out OUT